Airscker/DeepMuon/tutorials/config/config.md

 - filepath: the path of your customized optimizer, can be omitted if you have properly put it under the installation path of DeepMuon.
 - backbone: the name of the optimizer to be used.
-- params: parameters to be used to initialize the optimizer.
+- params: parameters to be used to initialize the optimizer, can be omitted.

 ## scheduler

 - filepath: the path of your customized scheduler, can be omitted if you have properly put it under the installation path of DeepMuon.
 - backbone: the name of the scheduler to be used.
-- params: parameters to be used to initialize the scheduler.
+- params: parameters to be used to initialize the scheduler, can be omitted.

 ## fsdp_parallel

-Typically omitted, unless you want to train large models but your platform can't handle it using the DDP algorithm.
+Typically omitted, unless you want to train large models but your platform can't handle it by using the DDP algorithm.

 - enabled: whether to use the FSDP algorithm to train really large models.
-- min_num_params: minimum number of parameters distributed on every GPU.
+- min_num_params: minimum number of parameters distributed on every GPU, if omitted, FSDP will be **DISABLED** whatever `enabled` is.

 ## optimize_config

-- fp16: whether to enable mixed precision training.
+- fp16: whether to enable mixed precision training, can be omitted which will defaultly be `False`.
 - grad_acc: the number of accumulation steps of gradient, 1 means no accumulation.
 It's useful when your GPU restricts your `batch_size`.
 - grad_clip: the maximum value of the allowed gradient when backpropagating gradients.
 If `None` is given this operation will be deprecated.
 - double_precision: whether to enable double precision (64-bit tensors will be used) model training.